xric25/rc-monitor/README.md

-This repository contains the open-source uptime monitor and status page for [xric25](https://xric25.github.io/rc-monitor), powered by [Upptime](https://github.com/upptime/upptime).
+This repository contains the uptime monitor and status page for Repair Central.